-R324.3 Coastal high-hazard areas (including V Zones).
+R322.3 Coastal high-hazard areas (including V Zones).
 Areas that have been determined to be subject to wave heights in excess of 3 feet (914 mm) or subject to high-velocity wave action or wave-induced erosion shall be designated as coastal high-hazard areas.
-Buildings and structures constructed in whole or in part in coastal high-hazard areas shall be designated and constructed in accordance with Sections R324.3.1 through R324.3.6.
+Buildings and structures constructed in whole or in part in coastal high-hazard areas shall be designed and constructed in accordance with Sections R322.3.1 through R322.3.6.

-R324.3.1 Location and site preparation.
+R322.3.1 Location and site preparation.

-- 1. Buildings and structures shall be located landward of the reach of mean high tide. - 2.
+- 1. New buildings and buildings that are determined to be substantially improved pursuant to Section R105.3.1.1, shall be located landward of the reach of mean high tide. - 2.
 For any alteration of sand dunes and mangrove stands the building official shall require submission of an engineering analysis which demonstrates that the proposed alteration will not increase the potential for flood damage.

-R324.3.2 Elevation requirements.
+R322.3.2 Elevation requirements.

-- 1. All buildings and structures erected within coastal high hazard areas shall be elevated so that the lowest portion of all structural members supporting the lowest floor, with the exception of mat or raft foundations, piling, pile caps, columns, grade beams and bracing, is located at least 1 foot (305 mm) above the design flood elevation. - 2.
-Basement floors that are below grade on all sides are prohibited. - 3.
-The use of fill for structural support is prohibited. - 4.
-The placement of fill beneath buildings and structures is prohibited.
+- All buildings and structures erected within coastal high hazard areas shall be elevated so that the lowest portion of all structural members supporting the lowest floor, with the exception of mat or raft foundations, piling, pile caps, columns, grade beams and bracing, is: - 1.1.
+Located at least 1 foot (305 mm) above the design flood elevation, if the lowest horizontal structural member is oriented parallel to the